 Application to the Medicinal Chemistry program is done entirely online through The Graduate Office of Admission online application system.
 Medicinal Chemistry specific questions are included in this application.

 The Medicinal Chemistry program welcomes applications from students with pharmacy, chemistry, or biology degrees.
 Students majoring in other degree programs that encompass chemical, biochemical, or biological fields of study are also encouraged to apply.

-- A grade point average indicative of a strong undergraduate academic performance and high scores on the Graduate Record Examination (GRE) are required of all applicants.
+- A grade point average indicative of a strong undergraduate academic performance is required of all applicants.

 - Students from non-English speaking countries must submit either a Test of English as a Foreign Language (TOEFL) score or an International English Language Testing System (IELTS) score.
 See the Graduate School about the preferred performance levels.

-- Please note that the University of Minnesota's institution code 6874 should be used for both the GRE and TOEFL submissions.
+- Please note that the University of Minnesota's institution code 6874 should be used for the TOEFL submissions.

 - Applications are only accepted for fall term admission.
 Incomplete applications will not be reviewed.
 You must fulfill all application requirements, including payment of the application fee, before your application is considered complete.
 Any inquires about the application fee should be directed to the Graduate School.